mjordan/islandora_get_csv/README.md

 ![Sample CSV](docs/images/csv.png)

+Values of multivalued fields are subdelimited by commas.

 ## Configuration

 Admin settings are at `admin/islandora/tools/islandora_get_csv`.

-Users need 'manage collection policy' permissions to see the "Generate CSV file of metadata used in this collection" link.
+Users need the 'Manage collection policies' permission to see the "Generate CSV file of metadata used in this collection" link and generate a CSV file.

 ## Dependencies